Healthy Homes Assessment Waiwhetu

 Rental Property Home Assessments Waiwhetu

-Areas of rental properties that are impacted with The Healthy Homes Standard in Waiwhetu include each:
+Areas of rental properties that are impacted with Healthy Homes Standard.
+Healthy Homes Standard in Waiwhetu include each:

 • Bedrooms